seydx/homebridge-camera-ui/README.md

 **camera.ui** is a homebridge user interface to control your cameras.
 It supports almost everything you need for a camera user interface.

 - Livestreams on Web
-- Full functional Web App with push notifications
+- Full functional Web App with push notifications and more
 - Multi-language support
 - **CamViews**: A resizable, drag & drop camera overview
 - **Image Rekognition** with AWS